 Paul also works with the creation of policy that supports the secure exchange of health records statewide as well as nationally, and with driving the adoption of health information technology for New York’s healthcare providers in all patient care settings.
 Paul has nearly two decades of experience in healthcare with a focus on information technologies in various technical, marketing, and management roles.

-Alexandra Cohen is the Vice President, Statewide Services at the New York eHealth Collaborative (NYeC).
-She is responsible for product and project management for NYeC product lines as well as oversight of NYeC data services.
+Alexandra Cohen is the Senior Vice President, Statewide Services and Innovation at the New York eHealth Collaborative (NYeC).
+In this role, she is responsible for product and project management for NYeC product lines and works closely with our technology, data, policy, and advocacy teams to advance digital health innovation.

 Prior to joining NYeC, she spent time working to transform primary care with Qliance Medical Management.
 She has spent time at Microsoft and Risk Management Solutions working on data-driven software and solutions across various industries.